 Working with your supervisor or OAC:

-allegation, complete the required documentation to present the concern at an ARB meeting.
+For a recently received (or simulated) allegation, complete the required documentation to present the concern at an ARB meeting.
 Include a discussion of safety significance and regulatory requirements/issues.

-Discuss with your supervisor or OAC a proposed plan to resolve the simulated allegation.
+Discuss with your supervisor or OAC a proposed plan to resolve the recently received (or simulated) allegation.

-Obtain the inspection and/or investigation results; compare the results to the original concerns.
+Obtain the inspection and/or investigation results for a recently closed (or simulated) allegation; compare the results to the original concerns.
 Discuss with your supervisor or OAC how the inspection results addressed the concerns.
 Discuss whether the allegation concerns were substantiated and how you would respond to the alleger.

 Meet with your supervisor or the OAC to discuss any questions that you may have as a result of this activity and to demonstrate that you can meet the evaluation criteria listed above.